justgrumpy/QTPY-C1-10P/README.md

 # QT Py M0 iBUS Baby Chopper Controller

 This project implements a FlySky iBUS receiver for controlling a 3D printed Baby Chopper droid (Mr. Baddeley design) using the Adafruit QT Py M0.
-The controller manages servo movement and head rotation with LED feedback for switch positions.
+The controller manages servo movement and head rotation with sounds and LED feedback for switch positions.

 ## Project Overview